SimplGy/pano-viewer/README.md

 - [x] Show a list of panorma urls
 - [x] Support thumbnails/zoom in to full res
+- [ ] Better full-screen panorama view (probably: fit narrower dimension to screen, scroll on the long dimension)
-- [ ] Detect vertical panoramas, show them differently
+- [ ] Support vertical panoramas (scroll horizontally in list view)
-- [ ] Support both list and full screen pano
+- [ ] auto ken-burns if no mouse activity